Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Unsupervised learning and the discovery of objects and classes

 \subsection{Deriving concepts from fragments}

 If we only ever see parts of an object---perhaps a rare creature in its natural habitat that we have only seen in fleeting glimpses---we can nevertheless develop a coherent concept of the whole object via alignments amongst the fragmentary views: `\texttt{A B}' may be aligned with `\texttt{B C}' and unified to create `\texttt{A B C}'; `\texttt{C D}' may be aligned with `\texttt{D E}' to create `\texttt{C D E}'; `\texttt{A B C}' may be aligned with `\texttt{C D E}' ..., and so on.
-This is like the `sequence assembly' technique in bioinformatics,\footnote{See \href{http://en.wikipedia.org/wiki/Sequence\_assembly}{en.wikipedia.org/wiki/Sequence\_assembly}, retrieved 2013-02-21.} or the stitching together of overlapping photos to create a panorama.
-And the matching may be achieved via multiple alignment, as developed in the SP theory.
+This is like the `sequence assembly' technique in bioinformatics,\footnote{See ``Sequence assembly'', Wikipedia, \href{http://bit.ly/1CsZOvi}{bit.ly/1CsZOvi}, retrieved 2013-02-21.} or the stitching together of overlapping photos to create a panorama.

+Similar things may be said about how we develop a coherent view of what's in front of us despite frequent saccadic movements of our eyes from one focus of attention to another.
+The several views may be stitched together to create a single view.

+In both cases, the matching may be achieved via multiple alignment, as developed in the SP theory.